 On the outskirts of Lonerock, is the road Dead Man’s Hill Loop.
 I am in the wild west.
 Antelope is the next ghost town, population 48.
 The old schoolhouse and fire station still in use.
 You can get your tinctures at Lydia Pinkhams Compound.
 However this town is most infamous for being taken over by a tremendous cult in the 1980’s.
 You’ll have to do your own research on that madness.

 Shaniko is the tourist ghost town.
 I wouldn’t mind getting 86’d there on better days, or worse depending on how you look at it.
 There are some excellent shacks.
-A racist general store and a chapel perfect for shotgun weddings.
+A hillbilly general store and a chapel perfect for shotgun weddings.
 Ideal scenery for a duel.

 Bakeoven Road takes me to Maupin (pronounced Moppin’).
 There’s a smell of fresh tar which is strangely comforting to me because I played in it as a child.
 I arrive at my cabin in this legit river valley town right before dark.